Lieutenant Colonel Kerryn Story

 Graduate Certificate in Humanitarian Assistance, University of South Florida, 2013

-"Be the change you wish to see if the world." - Ghandi
+"Be the change you wish to see in the world." - Ghandi

 Kerryn serves as an instructor for Leadership, Weight Management, and Stability Operations curriculum.
-Her research interests are in international/humanitarian nutrition and the role of the military dietitian in stability operations, and the role of the built environment in weight management.
+Her research and academic interests include the role of the military dietitian in stability and support operations, the influence of the built environment on weight management, and food insecurity.